orta/pragmatic-testing/chapters/integration_testing.md

 ## Integration Testing

 Integration Testing is a different concept to Unit Testing.
 It is the idea of testing changes in aggregate, as opposed to individual units.
-The aim is to have a lot of the finer-grained ( thinner brush ) tests covered by unit testing, then Integration Testing will help you deal with larger ideas ( a paint roller. )
+A good testing goal is to have a lot of the finer-grained ( thinner brush ) tests covered by unit testing, then Integration Testing will help you deal with larger ideas ( a paint roller. )

 Within the context of Cocoa, integration tests generally means writing tests against things you have no control over.
 Which you could argue is all of UIKit, but hey, gotta do that to build an app.
 Seriously though, UIKit is the most common thing against which people have done integration testing.